MeROS: SysML-based Metamodel for ROS-based Systems: Metamodel requirements

-To achieve intuitiveness MeROS presents Running system structure (Fig. \ref{fig:running_system_req}) following rqt\_graph pattern [R4.1].
-In particular, there are two ways to present communication utilising topics, with [R4.1.1] and without [R4.1.2] dedicated communication blocks.
-The dedicated blocks are especially useful in the presentation when many communication components use the same topic both on the publisher and the subscribe side.
-In opposition, the expression of topics names on arrows connecting communicating components, i.e., without dedicated communication blocks, let to reduce the number of blocks needed to depict communication for many topics and a low number of communicating components.
+To achieve intuitiveness, MeROS presents a Running system structure (Fig.~\ref{fig:running_system_req}) following ROS rqt\_graph pattern [R4.1].
+In particular, there are two ways to visualise communication, including [R4.1.1] and without [R4.1.2] dedicated communication components.

+The dedicated components are especially useful in the presentation when many communication components use the same topic both on the publisher and the subscriber side.
+In opposition, the expression of topic names on arrows connecting communicating components, i.e., without dedicated communication components, let to reduce the number of components needed to depict communication for many topics and a~low number of communicating components.
+The other advantage of using dedicated communication components is that the particular connection can be split into several diagrams (e.g. ibd (internal block diagram) or sd (sequence diagram)), where the same object represents this connection in every associated diagram.
 Services [R4.2] and actions [R4.3] should be depicted as an addition to the presentation of the particular topics.
-It should be noted that rqt\_graph represents actions as a number of topics.
-In MeROS the topics executing an action are aggregated, that reduces the number of depicted connections.
+It should be noted that rqt\_graph represents actions as a~number of topics and services.
+In MeROS, the topics and services being part of an action can be aggregated, which reduces the number of depicted connections.

-The compactness and simplicity [R6] and its nesting requirements are presented in Fig. \ref{fig:compactness_and_simplicity_req}.
+The compactness and simplicity [R6] and its nesting requirements are presented in Fig.~\ref{fig:compactness_and_simplicity_req}.

-A SysML project to develop and represent MeROS metamodel should consist of a small number of packages [R6.1], but still, the packages should distinguish the major aspects of development: (i) metamodel requirements formulation, (ii) metamodel itself, and (iii) metamodel realizations/applications.
+A SysML project to develop and represent MeROS metamodel should consist of a~small number of packages [R6.1], but still, the packages should distinguish the major aspects of development process: (i) metamodel requirements formulation, (ii) metamodel itself, and (iii) metamodel realizations/applications.
 Dedicated SysML stereotypes [R6.2] are introduced to MeROS to replace the direct block specialization representation on diagrams and improve the legibility and compactness of diagrams.
 The grouping of concepts [R6.3] has diverse aims.
-It enables presentation of a system part in a general, PIM like abstract way, on the logical level rather than a detailed, PSM like implementation one.
-The aggregation reduces the number of objects represented on the diagram, to highlight the essential aspects, and stay compact and consistent in presentation.
+It enables the presentation of the system part in a~general, PIM-like abstract way, on the logical level rather than a~detailed, PSM-like implementation one.
+The aggregation reduces the number of objects represented on the diagram to highlight the essential aspects and stay compact and consistent in presentation.
+The number of SysML blocks should be reduced to a reasonable level [R6.4].
+Both [R6.1] and [R6.4] help in the Avoidance of unnecessary mapping of SysML blocks [R6.5].